CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/01-check.md

 ## Listing Constraints

-To see all the constraints we have made on our table you simply have to use the `\dt <tablename>` command.
+To see all the constraints we have made on our table you simply have to use the `\d <tablename>` command.

 ```sql92
 \d people